Sold everywhere:

 7. Talk through all your options

-Your solicitor or lawyer can advise you on the different options.
+Your solicitor or lawyer can advise you on your different options.
+There’s usually three that are on the table.

-If you want your tenant to pay for damage, then it may involve taking them to court.
+If you want your tenant to pay for damage, then it could involve taking them to court.

-But if everything gets smoothed out, you could allow them to continue living there afterwards.
-Or the situation might’ve become untenable.
+But if everything gets smoothed out, you might allow them to continue living there afterwards.
+It depends on whether the situation is untenable.

 You’ll need to pay your solicitor, for example.
 And gathering evidence may incur costs as well.